 Intent

-PSHE sessions aim to help children make life choices the keep them safe, happy and healthy.
+Life learning lessons aim to help children make life choices the keep them safe, happy and healthy.
 They equip them with the knowledge and skills needed to be independent, responsible citizens who go on to contribute positively to society while preparing them for the world of life and work.
-PSHE sessions also help students achieve their academic potential.
+Life Learning lessons also help students achieve their academic potential.

 Implementation

-PSHE is taught as timetabled lesson at KS3.
-Assemblies and extended assemblies' cover PSHE themes and are supported by outside agencies and experts in the field for example Essex Fire Service, Essex Police force and Brook.
-Topical issues and national themed days are covered in form time with resources sent by the head of department.
-Literature covering PSHE themes is included in KES read and links are made to subjects across the school.
+Life Learning is taught as a timetabled lesson at KS3 and KS4.
+At KS5 the learning is delivered as a timetabled lesson in an assembly style format.
+Assemblies at KS3 and KS4 also compliment Life Learning themes and are supported by outside agencies and experts in the field for example Essex Fire Service, Essex Police force and Brook.
+Topical issues and national themed days are additionally covered in tutor time.

 Health and Wellbeing